afridi-cse/100-days-code-with-python/day-09/README.md

 Write a Python program to convert Python objects into JSON strings.
 Print all the values.

 # Program-4 :
+Write a Python program to convert Python dictionary object (sort by key) to JSON data.
+Print the object members with indent level 4.

 # Program-5 :